 At SeatGeek we care deeply about live events, and the fans that make them so special.
 Given the ongoing outbreak of COVID-19 (Coronavirus), we want to provide as much clarity as possible on how this impacts your tickets.

-If your event is canceled and not rescheduled, SeatGeek, in its sole discretion, will provide you with a full refund of the purchase price or, subject to applicable state laws, issue you a credit for use on a future purchase, to be determined by SeatGeek in its sole discretion.
+If your event is canceled and not rescheduled, SeatGeek will either provide you with a full refund of the purchase price or, subject to applicable state laws, issue you a credit for use on a future purchase, to be determined by SeatGeek in its sole discretion.
 For eligible orders, we'll send an email with all applicable details.

 There is no need to proactively reach out to our customer experience team in this case; our team will reach out to you as soon as we can.